aditya25022001/Scientific-Calculator/README.md

 # Scientific-Calculator
-A scientific calculator trying to cover up differentiation as well
+A calculator which includes basics of 12th level i.e. permutation combination.
+Includes digital electronics concepts as well.
+Not completed until now.